colemancda/junkbot-swift/ports/Darwin/README.md

   `ports/SDL3`'s `!MIX_TrackPlaying(track)` check.

-**Almost every asset under `audio/` is Ogg Vorbis, a format `AVAudioPlayer` can't decode** - confirmed empirically that macOS's built-in `afconvert` tool *can* decode `.ogg` directly (not an Apple-documented supported input format, but the codec component is present), so audio is transcoded to Core Audio Format (`.caf`) at build time instead of shipping a third-party Ogg decoder or checking in duplicate pre-converted files:
+**Almost every asset under `audio/` is Ogg Vorbis, a format `AVAudioPlayer` can't decode** - confirmed empirically that macOS's built-in `afconvert` tool *can* decode `.ogg` directly when run unsandboxed (not an Apple-documented supported input format, but the codec component is present), so audio is transcoded to Core Audio Format (`.caf`) instead of shipping a third-party Ogg decoder:

-- `Scripts/transcode-audio.sh` is the actual transcoding logic (`afconvert -f caff -d LEI16@44100`, skip-if-newer for fast incremental builds, tolerant of individual file failures), shared between both consumers below.
+- `Scripts/transcode-audio.sh` is the actual transcoding logic (`afconvert -f caff -d LEI16@44100`, skip-if-newer for fast incremental runs, tolerant of individual file failures), shared between both consumers below.
-- `Junkbot.xcodeproj`: a Run Script build phase on both `Junkbot-macOS` and `Junkbot-tvOS`, writing into `$BUILT_PRODUCTS_DIR/$UNLOCALIZED_RESOURCES_FOLDER_PATH/TranscodedAudio/`.
+- `Junkbot.xcodeproj`: a Run Script build phase on both `Junkbot-macOS` and `Junkbot-tvOS`, writing into `$BUILT_PRODUCTS_DIR/$UNLOCALIZED_RESOURCES_FOLDER_PATH/TranscodedAudio/` at every build.
 Named `TranscodedAudio` (not `Audio`) deliberately - macOS's case-insensitive-by-default filesystem means a folder named `Audio` would collide with (and get corrupted by) the *original* `audio` folder reference if one existed at the same path; the raw `audio` folder reference was removed from Copy Bundle Resources entirely once this landed, since only the transcoded `.caf` files are actually read at runtime.
-- `JunkbotPlayground.swiftpm`: `Plugins/TranscodeAudioPlugin` is a SwiftPM build-tool plugin
+- `JunkbotPlayground.swiftpm`: originally used a `Plugins/TranscodeAudioPlugin` SwiftPM
-  (`prebuildCommand`, the same *kind* of mechanism `swift-lingo`'s `LingoTranspilerPlugin` - already a transitive dependency via `JunkbotCore` - uses for its own dynamically-discovered `.ls` file set) that invokes the identical shared script.
+  build-tool plugin (`prebuildCommand`) to invoke the same script at build time - **removed**, since SwiftPM always runs plugins sandboxed with no opt-out, and `afconvert` cannot decode Ogg Vorbis from inside that sandbox (confirmed: the identical `afconvert` invocation that works fine in the Xcode Run Script phases above - unsandboxed - failed with "Couldn't open input file" when run from inside the plugin's subprocess; every `.ogg`-sourced sound was silently missing, only the handful of already-`.wav` ones transcoded successfully).
+Instead, `Scripts/transcode-audio.sh` is run manually once (whenever `audio/` changes) directly into `Sources/JunkbotPlayground/TranscodedAudio/`, which is checked in as real files (not a symlink, unlike `images`/`font`/`levels`) and declared as a plain `.copy(...)` resource in `Package.swift` - see that file's doc comment for the exact invocation.

 ## Gamepad + keyboard input